documenteinaer/pkt_captures/collect_beacons.md

 therefore card is associated to the AP and the SS is available in user space.
 These values can be collected from the kernel using:
 `while true; do  grep wlan0 /proc/net/wireless; sleep 0.1; done`

-For these commands we are not actually getting datapackets from the AP, but collect SS from the beacons collected.
+For these commands we are not actually getting datapackets from the AP, but collect SS from the beacons received and reported to the kernel.

 #### adhoc mode